recommendsmart/agna_pantheon/profiles/multipurpose_corporate_profile/README.md

 Notes:

 - Installation of profile may take some time.
 If you get the “Maximum execution time...” error, need to increase the max_execution_time parameter in php.ini file.
-- There is the “Photos” block that’s included in the multipurpose corporate profile (take a look at the website footer and sidebar).
-You can change Instagram ID on “admin/config/services/instagram_block” page.
 - We use Disqus for comments on website.
 Need to change disqus website shortname on “ admin/config/services/disqus” page.

 To install the profile: